-But to give you a sense of just how influential Jeff, the tutor behind our DJ Jazzy Jeff’s How To DJ Right course, has been in the DJ world since the 1980s, we invite you to take a look at this list of amazing career moments.
+But to give you a sense of just how influential Jeff, the tutor behind two of our courses – DJ Jazzy Jeff’s How To DJ Right and Scratch Skills Masterclass – has been in the DJ world since the 1980s, we invite you to take a look at this list of amazing career moments.
 Read on for some great examples of how, time after time, Jeff has had a hand in literally altering the course of DJing and DJ culture…

 1. Co-writing one of the greatest hip hop anthems of all time, “Summertime”